Ground sampling distance (GSD) in photogrammetry

 Information:

 It is important to decide on the GSD value before starting the image acquisition in order to adjust the flight height and the camera specifications to the project requirements.
 For example, when a detailed reconstruction of the area is needed, we recommend flying closer (low GSD) to the object of interest.
-On the other hand, when covering large areas that do not need very detailed results, flying higher (high GSD) can greatly reduce the acquisition time and batteries needed as well as reduce the processing time.
+On the other hand, when covering large areas that do not need very detailed results, flying higher (high GSD) can greatly reduce the acquisition time and batteries needed as well as to reduce the processing time.

 Example: